stardog-union/stardog-blog/content/posts/2017-stardog-memory-management.md

 author = "Alexander Toktarev"
 +++

-The main problem of all high-loaded Java applications which operates a huge amount of data is memory management.
+The main problem of all heavily-loaded Java applications which operate on a huge amount of data is memory management.

-JVM has internal garbage collector but it has two fundamental problems:
+JVM has an internal garbage collector but it has two fundamental problems:

 1) Resource consumption during garbage collection process (stop-the-world pauses, CPU consumption).